-At least half of the hands went up in a room of 150 people.
+At least half of the hands went up in a room of 250 people.
 And it wasn't the first time (or last time) I've asked the question.
-Every time I ask it it's in the context of pricing.
-And the folks in the audience are there to learn how to price better.
+Scope creep is natural.
+But the moment I asked the question, it was clear people hated it.
+I ask it normally in the context of pricing.
+And the folks in the audience were there to learn how to price better.

-And yet, somehow, they've all bought into the belief that scope creep is bad.
+And yet, somehow, they'd all bought into the belief that scope creep was bad.

 Let's say we were at a really nice restaurant.
 I'm talking about the kind where you know that two of you will spend over $100.
 It's one of those super special moments.
 It doesn't happen often.
 And you've forked over a lot of money to have a perfect experience.